How to win patients and influence people.

 People are complicated and there’s no magic bullet for convincing people to do what you’d like them to do.
 But there is one great way to start the conversation—work out their why.

 Start with why

 Simon Sinek’s famous Start with Why talk is one of the most popular videos on Youtube and with good reason.
-Sinek argues that, people don’t buy what you do, they buy why you do it, (if you haven’t already, watch the video) and is adamant that the surest way to persuade anyone to do what you need them to do, is to give them a good reason to.
+Sinek argues that people don’t buy what you do, they buy why you do it (if you haven’t already, watch the video).
+He's adamant that the surest way to persuade anyone to do what you need them to do is to give them a good reason to.